Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Discussion

 \subsection{Cosmic Shoreline for Rocky Exoplanets}

 The emerging dynamics of the work reported here suggests a non-uniform trend for separating airless and airy planets in the space of XUV flux/fluence against a power law in escape velocity.
 We venture to make some broad predictions for the cosmic shoreline in contrast with \cite{Zahnle_2017}.
-The nonlinear onset and rapid rates of transonic outflow suggest that the key parameter governing the escape of secondary atmospheres is the peak XUV flux experienced at different ages, rather than the lifetime fluence: \begin{enumerate}[label=\Roman*.,noitemsep,topsep=1pt,parsep=2pt,partopsep=1pt] \item A star's X-ray luminosity is enhanced $3\times$ above the long-term average at each evolutionary stage for 10\% of the time \citep{JohnstoneFGKM}.
+The nonlinear onset and rapid rates of transonic outflow suggest that the key parameter governing the escape of secondary atmospheres may be the high-activity maxima of the XUV flux during the main sequence, rather than the lifetime fluence: \begin{enumerate}[label=\Roman*.,noitemsep,topsep=1pt,parsep=2pt,partopsep=1pt] \item The activity of a star enhances its X-ray luminosity $\sim 3\times$ above the long-term average at each evolutionary stage for $\sim$ 10\% of the time \citep{JohnstoneFGKM}.
 So, if the \textit{average} main-sequence XUV flux is greater than one third of the threshold for transonic escape, a secondary atmosphere is unlikely to survive or be revived. \item Otherwise, if main sequence XUV fluxes are low enough that a secondary atmosphere would remain hydrostatic throughout, then its survival will depend on an interplay between stellar wind erosion, volcanic activity and impacts \citep{KiteBarnett}. \item Accretion of an envelope of nebular hydrogen, by weathering some or all of the saturated phase of coronal activity on the pre-main-sequence, enhances prospects for retention of Earth-like or Venus-like atmospheres.
 However, where significant metals are lost in hydrogen escape, or the saturated phase lasts long enough to escape hydrogen and residual secondary components, then the mantle could be catastrophically depleted in volatiles, precluding later revival. \item We expect the sub-Earth and super-Earth regimes to present as a two-part cosmic shoreline.
 For rocky planets with escape velocities larger than Earth’s, the escape rate and threshold XUV flux are governed by the collisional-radiative thermostat, whereas for smaller escape velocities, the rates are energy-limited with a Knudsen onset. \end{enumerate} Model mass losses for a range of planets spanning the cosmic shoreline are summarised in Table \ref{tab: equilibria}.
 The large XUV flux requirements for transonic escape could be relaxed in the case of significant Joule heating \citep{Cohen_2024}.
 Both sides of the cosmic shoreline are tentatively being populated \citep[e.g.,][]{Diamond-Lowe_2020, mansfield2024, Xue_2024, Cadieux_2024}.
 We hope the present study can aid in making population-level predictions for the retention of rocky exoplanet atmospheres.